xJessicaCamargo/1-Imers-o---Dados-exerc-cios-/README.md

 - 👋 Hi, I’m @xJessicaCamargo
 - 👀 I’m interested in ...
-Learning about Data Science
+Learning about Data Science, UI/UX Design and Front End
 - 🌱 I’m currently learning ...
-Python, Power BI, SQL
+Python, Power BI, HTML5, JavaScript
-- 💞️ I’m looking to collaborate on ...
-Data Scientist
 - 📫 How to reach me ... https://www.linkedin.com/in/jessica-camargo-272a80142/

 <!---